 - Tiger iron – these are very old deposits.
-Deposit has alternating layers of silver grey hematite and red jasper.
+The deposit has alternating layers of silver-grey hematite and red jasper.

-- Specularite – this has a sparkling silver grey color; therefore, used as ornaments.
+- Specularite – this has a sparkling silver grey colour; therefore, useful as ornaments.

-- Oolitic hematite – it is composed of rounded grains.
-It has a reddish brown color and an earthy luster.
+- Oolitic hematite – it contains rounded grains.
+It has a reddish brown colour and an earthy lustre.

-Hematite can be found in England, Mexico, Brazil, Australia, and the Lake Superior region.
-It is used for jewelry and as ornaments.
+Hematite occurs in England, Mexico, Brazil, Australia, and the Lake Superior region.
+It is important for jewellery and as ornaments.

-• Magnetite iron is in +2 and +3 oxidation states whereas, in hematite, it is only in +3 oxidation state.
+Magnetite and hematite are important oxides of iron.
+Though there are several differences between them, the key difference between magnetite and hematite is that the iron in magnetite is in +2 and +3 oxidation states whereas, in hematite, it is only in +3 oxidation state.